 The Wonderland Trail (an epic multi-day trek around Mount Rainier) and the Burroughs Mountain Trail (another day hike that gets rave reviews and one to consider if you have more time in Mount Rainier) also travel through this spot.

 From Frozen Lake, the trail steadily climbs uphill until you reach the Lookout.
-It’s nothing too strenuous and with the amazing views of Mount Rainier, it takes your mind off of the climb.
-Keep an eye for mountain goats because they are sometimes spotted in this area.
+It’s nothing too strenuous and with the amazing views of Mount Rainier, it takes your mind off the climb.
+Keep an eye out for mountain goats because they are sometimes spotted in this area.

 Trail to Mount Fremont

-View of Mount Rainier
+View of Mount Rainier from the Mount Fremont Trail

 The view of Mount Rainier from this part of the trail

-Tim Kara Mount Rainier
+Tim Kara in Mount Rainier hiking to the Mount Fremont Fire Lookout

 The higher you go, the rockier the trail becomes.

-Tim and Kara Hiking
+Tim and Kara Hiking the Mount Fremont Trail

 After one final bend in the trail, you can see the lookout building off in the distance.

-Last Part of Trail
+Last Part of Trail to the Mount Fremont Fire Lookout

 From the Mount Fremont Lookout, the view back to Mount Rainier is beautiful.
 You are permitted to climb the tower if you like.
 Many people sit on the rocky hill right before you get to the lookout tower.